Firmbackbone/fbb-sustainability-analysis-cli/README.md

    - Analyzes the sentiment of sentences containing sustainability keywords
    - Only calculated when keywords are found
    - Weight: 0.2 (adjustable)

+The scores are normalized to be between 0 and 1, where:
+- 1.0 represents the highest scoring website in the dataset
+- 0.0 represents websites with no sustainability content
+- All other websites get scores between 0 and 1, preserving relative differences

 ## Data Format Requirements